CommunistMountain/BalanceModFork/README.md

 		<li>ALISON_DEFECTOR: Now unable to tell if the defector is lying or not about wanting to join you.</li>
 		<li>CRYSTAL_HUNTER: Fight no longer continues after accepting their surrender offer.</li>
 		<li>ESCORT_BEACON and QUEST_ESCORT: extended the conversation when you get the reactor upgrade outcome, so that revisiting the beacon multiple times will not upgrade your reactor again for free.
 (If an upgrade tag is part of the opening event at a beacon, it will not be cleared, which is an oversight by the developers.)</li>
-		<li>MERCHANT_DELIVER: Added missing Lifeform Scanner blue option from the STATION_SICK event.</li>
+		<li>MERCHANT_REQUEST: Added missing Lifeform Scanner blue option from the STATION_SICK event.</li>
-		<li>REBEL_ENGI_UNLOCK: Now unable to tell the difference between the real and fake ships through minor text differences, or based on when they decide to surrender.</li>
+		<li>ENGI_UNLOCK_1: Now unable to tell the difference between the real and fake ships through minor text differences, or based on when they decide to surrender.</li>
 		<li>STORM_BOARDING, STORM_REBEL, STORM_SLUG_FIGHT: These events no longer appear to be at non-nebula beacons on the map in Slug Controlled Nebula and Slug Home Nebula, and will slow the Rebel fleet appropriately.</li>
 	</ol>
 </ol>